Tony Dominguez Jr.

 Tony Dominguez, Jr. is an American professional boxer.
 He is locally known as Tony "Red" Dominguez because of his bright red hair.
-He was undefeated but unfortunately forced into early retirement due to a severely injured rotator cuff.
+He was undefeated but forced into early retirement due to a severely injured rotator cuff.

 Early life

 Tony Dominguez was born to Antonio Dominguez, Sr, and Mary (Garcia) Dominguez.
-He was raised in a broken home resulting in his defiance and early trouble with the law.
-The combination of his troublesome domestic life and hostile public life fueled an anger within him which he contributed to his early violence.
-After countless fights with his peers, Tony discovered his talent for fighting which resulted in his diversion to boxing.
+Dominguez was raised in a rough neighborhood which led to his defiance at home and early trouble with the law.
+He was constantly being teased for being red-headed which eventually pushed Dominguez to get into fights at school.
+After many fights with his peers, Dominguez discovered his talent for fighting and resulted in trying boxing as a sport.

 Boxing career

 As an amateur Tony Dominguez fought and won 21 bouts.
 Of the 21 wins, 19 were first-round knockouts.
 As a professional he fought 16 fights in which he won all of them.
 Of the 16 wins, 14 were wins by way of knockout.
 He quickly became a local favorite to the Stockton area alongside other local boxer, Kenny Lopez.